 The CAP includes specific targets, with specific areas (hectares), that will address the broader state targets.
 These targets are achieved through the following:

 Data collection

-This involves the development of a baseline of soil information, eg involvement with the development and promotion of the 'Soil and Land Resources of the Hawkesbury-Nepean Catchment' digital DVD.

-Land management data will be collected over individual properties and entered in the NSW Land Management Database.
+This involves the development of a baseline of soil information and collection of land management data over individual properties.
+Data will be subsequently entered into the NSW Land Management Database.

 Planning